expo/snack/docs/expo-sdk-upgrade.md

 ### runtime

-> The runtime is located in `universe/apps/snack` and is only accessible to Expo team members.

 - Either run `expo update <version>` or upgrade the dependencies in `package.json` to match those in `bundledNativeModules.json`.
 - Set `expo.sdkVersion` in `app.json` to the new version.
 - Update the patched packages in `./patches`.